-Our risk management governance approach includes the Board and certain of its committees; the Risk Oversight Committee of LPL Financial (the "ROC") and its subcommittees; the Internal Audit department and the CLR department of LPL Financial; and business line management.
+Our risk management governance approach includes the Board of Directors (the "Board") and certain of its committees; the Risk Oversight Committee of LPL Financial (the "ROC") and its subcommittees; the Internal Audit department and the CLR department of LPL Financial; and business line management.
 We regularly reevaluate and, when necessary, modify our processes to improve the identification and escalation of risks and events.